sergiodnz/lotr-notebook-server/README.md

 ### Authentication

-An authorization header is required for all the requests (except for docs), because of some external API requets.
-It should follow the format:
+An authorization header is required for all the requests (except for docs), because of some third-party API.
+They should follow the format:
 ```
 Authorization: Bearer <YOUR_API_KEY>
 ```